 can stop at any time.
 Your email will not be used for any other purpose.

-5 Trees, Flowers, or Condolences have been shared with support of Anne "Nancy"'s family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Frances's family - View on Tribute Wall

-Read more about the life story of Anne "Nancy" and share your memory.
+Read more about the life story of Frances and share your memory.

 Frances M. Carter was a well-loved teacher, community leader, world traveler and supporter of the arts.
 She passed away peacefully, August 1, 2022, with her children beside her.